MaurycyH/CovidApp/README.md

 # CovidApp
 The application was created in Xamarin.Forms in order to train my skills in C #.
 I wrote the entire application myself.
 I tried to keep the MVVM pattern throughout the entire application structure.
-It uses the local SQLite database and the [Xamarin.Forms.GoogleMaps](https://github.com/amay077/Xamarin.Forms.GoogleMaps) nuget package
+It uses the local SQLite database and the [Xamarin.Forms.GoogleMaps](https://github.com/amay077/Xamarin.Forms.GoogleMaps) nuget package.
+Application let you create a request with shopping list attached to it, then other users can see your request on Google Map as a Pin.
+Next you can click to check the request and decide whether or not to help.

 ## Technologies
 Project is created with: